-- a.
-The first round for each weight class shall be determined based on the number of byes for that weight class.
-At no time shall there be equal or more byes than the number of competitors in a weight class.
-When the number of competitors is four, eight, 16, 32, 64 or another power of two, there shall be no byes in the first round. - b.
-When the number of competitors is not equal to a power of two, the number of byes shall be equal to the difference between the number of competitors and the next higher power of two.
+- Art.
+1. Drawings and Optional Bracketing.
+Immediately after the verification of entries, drawings should be made in accordance with the illustrations provided in this rule. - Art.
+2. Seeding.
+When seeding is used in an event, the tournament committee is responsible for the development of the seeding criteria. - Art.
+3. Byes.
+Byes shall be determined for each individual weight class. - a.
+The first round for each weight class should be determined based on the number of byes for that weight class.
+At no time should there be equal or more byes than the number of competitors in a weight class.
+When the number of competitors is four, eight, 16, 32, 64 or another power of two, there should be no byes in the first round. - b.
+When the number of competitors is not equal to a power of two, the number of byes should be equal to the difference between the number of competitors and the next higher power of two.
 This establishes the bracket size and the bracket's first round.
-The number of pairs that meet in the first round shall be equal to the difference between the number of competitors and the next lower power of two. - c.
-There shall be no byes after the first round, and no further drawing is necessary for the championship or wrestle-back rounds.
-The byes, if even in number, shall be divided equally between top and bottom.
-When byes are required for the first round, they shall be placed by mutual consent or drawn randomly, in such a way so that they are distributed evenly throughout the bracket.
+The number of pairs that meet in the first round should be equal to the difference between the number of competitors and the next lower power of two. - c.
+There should be no byes after the first round, and no further drawing is necessary for the championship or wrestle-back rounds.
+The byes, if even in number, should be divided equally between top and bottom.
+When byes are required for the first round, they should be placed by mutual consent or drawn randomly, in such a way so that they are distributed evenly throughout the bracket.
 No half, quarter or eighth of a bracket shall have more than one more bye than its paired bracket. - d.
-Tournaments may use alternate methods for assigning byes in the first round of a tournament, as long as byes and/or resulting first-round pigtail matches are distributed randomly and no institution is unfairly helped or harmed by the resulting assignment.
+Tournament committees may use alternate methods for assigning byes in the first round of a tournament, as long as byes and/or resulting first-round pigtail matches are distributed randomly and no institution is unfairly helped or harmed by the resulting assignment.